tuanthanh2067/tuanthanh2067/README.md

 ### Hi there 👋
-### I'm Tuan Thanh
+### I'm _Tuan Thanh_ aka _Buck_

-- 🔭 I’m currently working on a social media website
+- 🔭 I’m currently looking for a co-op position as a web developer
-- 🌱 I’m currently learning ReactJS and AngularJS
+- 🌱 I consider myself as a full-stack developer
-- 💬 Ask me about Java, Javascript, ReactJS,...
+- 💬 Interest in reading?, take a look at my little blog [here](https://dev.to/tuanthanh2067)
-- 📫 How to reach me: tuanthanh2067@gmail.com
+- 📫 How to reach me: tuanthanh2067@gmail.com or [Linkedin](https://www.linkedin.com/in/tuan-thanh-tan-aa980419a/)